+This course is designed to help you to learn chemistry.
+Prof. Keutsch and your TA will do their best to guide you in mastering the material, but no course or instructor can learn for you.
 You will need to devote considerable outside-of-class time to studying chemistry.
 A good rule of thumb is that you should be spending approximately three hours outside of class for each hour you are in class.
-A recommended study strategy for this course is: 1) read the assigned material in the textbook before each class session, 2) attend class and take your own notes, 3) as soon as possible after class, begin to work homework problems.
+A recommended study strategy for this course is this: 1) read the assigned material in the textbook before each class session, 2) attend class and take your own notes, 3) as soon as possible after class, begin to work homework problems.
 When you encounter problems that you cannot solve, refer to the textbook, your notes, a tutorial, or your fellow students.
 Forming a study group to work through problems is an excellent way to learn chemistry.

 Throughout this course emphasis will be placed on understanding chemistry and learning to think effectively in solving problems.
 Successful problem solving requires a basic knowledge of principles, facts, and terms: a vocabulary of chemistry.
 Some of this background and vocabulary should have been obtained from your high school chemistry course.
 From time to time you may need to review material you studied in high school in order to understand the new material presented in this course.
 To help you review there are three Review Homework assignments.
-The first of these must be completed next week and the second the week after next.
-The third comes at the end of October.
+The first of these must be completed Sunday, Sept.
+7, and the second two weeks later.
+The third comes in early November.
 Chemistry is a cumulative subject; what you learn this semester will build upon background material that you learned earlier.

 To help you to master the new material presented in this course, specific learning objectives are provided for each exam.
-These objectives are available under the Exam Preparation Materials headings in Moodle (see below).
+These objectives will be available under the Exam Preparation Materials headings in Moodle (see below).
 Use the learning objectives to guide your work on the homework sets and to review for the exams.
 Study questions keyed to the learning objectives are also available in the same location to give you more problem-solving practice.
 Practice exams, and fully worked out answers, will be available for you to use in preparing for each exam.
 Some additional objectives will become available from time to time to cover material introduced for the first time this year.